JelmerOffenberg/python-engineering/README.md

 - To view the documentation, replace the part at the end of the URL (after the `/` with `/docs`)

 ### Checkpoint
 At the end you should have a working environment in the cloud.
+The exercises are located in the `exercises.md` file.
+You can find the exercises [here](exercises.md).